George Moffatt (Canada East politician): Business career

 In the meantime, his company had expanded into a wider range of imports and exports.
 By 1821, Gillespie, Moffatt and Company was the largest import-export business in Montreal, with extensive premises in the harbour, as well as owning their own ship.
 Moffatt's eldest son, Lewis, eventually moved to Toronto, Upper Canada, and opened a successful branch office of the firm.
 The company was also Canadian agents for the Phoenix Fire Assurance Company.
-By 1845, they developed a large portfolio of insured properties in Montreal.
+By 1845, they had developed a large portfolio of insured properties in Montreal.
 An inspector for the British parent company reported favourably in 1846 on Moffatt's judgment in assessing risks in Montreal.

 Outside the partnership, Moffatt also had significant business activities on his own behalf, investing in real estate, settlement in the Eastern Townships, railway construction, mining, and banking.
 He was an investor and promoter in the Champlain and St. Lawrence Railroad, the first public railway in Canada, as well as the St. Lawrence and Atlantic Railroad, connecting Montreal to the ice-free harbour of Portland, Maine.
 He was an early director of the Bank of Montreal.
 In 1822 he was a founding member of the Montreal Committee of Trade.
-By 1844, he was President of its successor, the Montreal Board of Trade.
+By 1844, he was president of its successor, the Montreal Board of Trade.

 One of Moffatt's major interests, both as a businessman and later in the Legislative Assembly, was the improvement of the Montreal harbour.
 In 1831 he was chosen the chair of the Montreal Harbour Commission, and was heavily involved in projects to improve the harbour.